 Degenerative Joint Disease

 Also known as DJD, this describes a number of joint conditions that can present themselves in dogs.
 One of the most common being Osteoarthritis.
 This is the permanent degradation of the cartilage that is around the joints.
-Perhaps the more commonly known is Arthritis, which is inflammation of the joints themselves, Osteoarthritis is a little different as this is chronic and is a result of the degradation of the joint cartilage.
+Perhaps the more commonly used term is Arthritis, which is inflammation of the joints themselves, Osteoarthritis is a little different as this is chronic and is a result of the degradation of the joint cartilage.

 Generally speaking, older dogs are more at risk, however, just like with us humans, it can be found in their younger counterparts as well.
+Regardless the cause or severity, supplements for arthritis in dogs are very helpful.

 Although there is no defined cause of DJD in dogs as yet, secondary DJD can be brought on after a trauma, birth defect, obesity, dislocation of the shoulder or knee, or abnormal wear on the cartilage.
 It is also noted that dogs who have hyperlaxity, diabetes or who take steroids for a long period of time are also at risk.